Welcome to The Murray

+The mighty Murray River is Australia’s longest and most important inland waterway, and arrayed along its banks are some of Victoria's most historic and captivating towns.
+The region is a stirring place of wineries and orchards, bush camping, balmy weather and river red gum forests.
 The Murray changes character constantly along its 2400km route.
-Here, history looms large in towns like Echuca and Glenrowan, food and wine dominate proceedings around Rutherglen and Mildura, and national parks enclose soulful desert expanse in the far west.
-It's a world of picturesque river beaches, of paddle steamers that were once the lifeblood of Victoria's inland settlements, and of unending horizons that serve as a precursor to the true Outback not far away.
-It's an intriguing, if relatively far-flung mix, one that enables you to follow in the footsteps of some of Australia’s earliest explorers who travelled along the river.
+History looms large in towns such as Echuca; food and wine dominate proceedings around Mildura; and national parks enclose soulful desert expanses in the far northwest.
+It's a world of picturesque river beaches, of paddle steamers that were once the lifeblood of Victoria's inland settlements, and of unending horizons that serve as a precursor to the true outback not far away.
+It's an intriguing, if relatively far-flung mix, that enables you to follow in the footsteps of some of Australia’s earliest explorers who travelled along the river.